i-love-coffee-i-love-tea/audogombleed.sh/README.md

 Or maybe you want to create a descriptive CLI for the program or script you are developing.

+#### But why don't you just use shell autocompletion?
+Bash and ZSH both have support for it?!

+This script of course makes use of bash and zsh completion features.
+My problem with it was, that it is not declarative.
+This means, if you want to use auto completion with 20 scripts, you need to have 20 auto completion files.
+Or you write one function that can handle every one of your scripts.
+This would get you very much in the direction this script took.

+The next problem is that it is all hard coded.
+If you change a script parameter name or add or remove a parameter, you need to also change code in the auto completion function to keep it in sync with the implementation.

+**This script implements a delarative approach to autocompletion.**
+You can add or remove words in auto completions for commands and restructure the completion tree by copying and pasting and changing indentation, etc.

 # Configuration

+A configuration file defines a command tree.
+Indentation and previous hierarchy elements define where a command will reside in the tree.
+It also defines command arguments.
+Arguments have a type which determines which function, variable or static list will be used for completion.

 A config file must at least contain a [commands] section and can contain an [env] section.